PavanRangani/docs/docs/prd/philanthropy/overview.md

 #### Project Name

-Name of the project for selected Organization in `Non Profit Organization`
+Name of the project for selected Organization

+Allows to select from existing projects of selected organization or allows to type new name.

 #### Project Category

 Category of the project.
 It can be one of the:  `Arts and Culture`, `Environment`, `Health and Human Services`, `Public Policy`,  `Education`, `General`, `Private Foundation`, `Donor Advised Fund`.

+Its not mandatory field

 #### Project Description